CS 351: Design of Large Programs

 - You can get the full version for free if you register with an edu email address.

-- In lab (or sometime today/tomorrow, at least): Begin to learn the Git version control system
+- This week: Begin to learn the Git version control system

 - You may also find this tutorial helpful, along with the other documentation on the git site.